port-labs/port-docs/docs/tutorials/search-in-port.md

 }
 ```

-If we wish to search entities that have a relationship that the Entity but only the children or ancestors relations, you can use the property `direction`.
+#### `direction` property

+The `relatedTo` operator also supports the `direction` property - which allows you to search for dependent Entities in a specific direction on the dependency graph:

+- To search for Entities which depend on the source - use `"direction": "downstream"`
+- To search for Entities which the source depends on - `"direction": "upstream"`

 ```json showLineNumbers
 {